 Tomo-Kahni is undeveloped, with no historic or contemporary structures.
 The moderately strenuous 1.5 mile walking tour begins at an elevation of approximately 4,000 feet and gains 800 feet in elevation.
 Parts of the trail are on uneven terrain.
 Participants should have the physical ability and stamina to make the hike as everyone must stay together.
 The complete tour, including orientation and driving time, takes about 4 hours.
-The tour is not recommended for children under 6.
+The tour is not recommended for children under 6 or those with health or walking limitations.

 Disabled access is not possible at this time, but a multi-media tour is being developed to provide interpretation for those who are unable to participate in a tour.